Last Updated on June 16, 2023 by Louisa

 6. It expands your vocabulary

 As well as learning new facts, you can also learn new words.
-Reading helps you to improve your vocabulary and make you sound like a more eloquent person.
+Reading helps you to improve your vocabulary and makes you sound like a more eloquent person.

 7. It improves your concentration